QuantEcon/lecture-python.myst/lectures/kalman_2.md

 y_hat_t = np.zeros(T-1)
 u_hat_t = np.zeros(T-1)

-# Then we iteratively update the kalman filter class using
+# Then we iteratively update the Kalman filter class using
 # observation y based on the linear state model above:
 for t in range(1, T):
     kalman.update(y[t])